Henry K. Beecher: Career

 Dr Beecher was the instigator and chairperson of an Ad Hoc Committee of the Harvard Medical School convened to examine the issue of irreversible coma.
 The resulting report is a foundation moment in defining the notion of brain death.
 The report continues to have significance for contemporary bioethical debates regarding brain death.

 U.S. Army interrogation drugs

-In July 2007 the public German TV-channel SWR claimed that Beecher was involved as scientific expert with CIA studies on human drug experiments in the 1950s and may have contributed with his work in the United States and in secret CIA-prisons in Western-Germany to the KUBARK Counterintelligence Interrogation document of 1963.
+In July 2007 the German public television channel SWR claimed that Beecher was involved with CIA studies on human drug experiments in the 1950s as a scientific expert, and may have contributed to the KUBARK Counterintelligence Interrogation document of 1963 based on his work in the United States and in secret CIA prisons in West-Germany.